raasss/wordpress-ubuntu-xenial-docker/README.md

 # About #

 This is project template for WordPress development using Docker.
 Used services are: Apache, PHP-FPM and Mariadb.
-All docker images are based on standard ubuntu-xenial.
+All docker images are based on standard ubuntu-xenial image.
+Developed code with this environment should work on any hardware or virtual server running standard ubuntu xenial version.

 ## Quickstart ##